Generative Evolutionary Meta-Solver (GEMS): Scalable Surrogate-Free Multi-Agent Reinforcement Learning: Experimental Results

-\paragraph{Results and Analysis.} The results in Fig.\ref{fig:kuhn} show the convergence of exploitability for each algorithm.
-GEMS demonstrates the fastest and most direct convergence to a low-exploitability policy.
-By iteration 40, GEMS achieves an exploitability of approximately 0.159, significantly outperforming the next-best baseline, Double Oracle, which only reached an exploitability of 0.778.
-The other PSRO variants, while also showing improvement, converged at a considerably slower rate and achieved higher final exploitability within the 40-iteration budget.
-The superior performance in Kuhn Poker highlights GEMS's strength in solving games that require nuanced, mixed strategies.
+\paragraph{Results and Analysis.} The results in Fig.~\ref{fig:kuhn} show the convergence of exploitability for each algorithm. \gems demonstrates the fastest and most direct convergence to a low-exploitability policy.
+By iteration 40, \gems achieves an exploitability of approximately 0.18, significantly outperforming the next-best baseline, \textsc{E-psro}, which only reached an exploitability of 0.44.
+The other \psro variants, while also showing improvement, converged at a considerably slower rate and achieved higher final exploitability within the 40-iteration budget.
+The superior performance in Kuhn Poker highlights \gems's strength in solving games that require nuanced, mixed strategies.
 The core of Kuhn Poker involves probabilistic actions like bluffing, which are difficult to represent as a simple combination of a few deterministic policies.
-We argue that GEMS's \textbf{single amortized generator}, operating over a continuous latent space, is naturally suited to representing these complex mixed strategies.
-In contrast, methods that expand a discrete set of policies, like the PSRO family, must approximate a mixed strategy through a convex combination of many individual policies, which can require far more iterations to converge.
+We argue that \gems's \textbf{single amortized generator}, operating over a continuous latent space, is naturally suited to representing these complex mixed strategies.
+In contrast, methods that expand a discrete set of policies, like the \psro family, must approximate a mixed strategy through a convex combination of many individual policies, which can require far more iterations to converge.
 The \textbf{EB-UCB oracle} effectively guides the search through the generator's latent space to find strategically potent policies quickly.
-This experiment demonstrates that GEMS's advantages extend beyond pure scalability to superior sample efficiency in solving canonical game-theoretic benchmarks.
+This experiment demonstrates that \gems's advantages extend beyond pure scalability to superior sample efficiency in solving canonical game-theoretic benchmarks.